Vaccination in India: Respiratory syncytial virus

 Cases of respiratory syncytial virus (RSV) in India mainly occur in North India in the winter.
 This virus causes lower respiratory tract infection.

 Safety

 India, like many other countries, uses the World Health Organization system for reporting and classifying "Adverse Events following Immunization".
 The government agency which manages this program is responsible for both increasing safety and giving an explanation if a problem occurs.
-Between 2012 and 2016, the system identified about 1000 cases.
+Between 2012 and 2016, the system identified about 1,000 "adverse event" cases.
 Researchers responded by examining these cases to improve safety.

 History

 In 1802 a 3-year-old girl in Mumbai received a smallpox vaccine, making her the first person to take a vaccine in India.
 The British government claimed success and began to block use of the previous technology variolation to only recommend vaccination instead.
 In hindsight, the situation was complicated because vaccines were the long-term solution but way that the British Raj introduced them was disruptive to how people accessed traditional health services, and to government operations, and in religion.